Xi Jinping met the world in danger - ExBulletin

 China will therefore become a huge Ptri vase where COVID-19 risks mutating in a dangerous way.

 Worse, the Chinese government has reportedly stopped sequencing new COVID-19 mutations in China.
-No one will know in advance if the virus mutates in China.
-We risk realizing this too late, when the new mutations have left China’s borders.
+No one will know in advance whether the virus has mutated in China.
+We risk realizing this too late, when the new mutations have come out of China’s borders.

 No doubt the government of XI wanted to prevent new mutations from being officially associated with China…